-Properties within a specific area may be exempted from the above requirements if they are within an area fire break established and maintained by the shire.
-Should a significant proportion of the residents of a specific area request an area fire break, the Shire will establish and maintain a fire break around the entire area at no direct cost to the property owners.
+Properties within a specific area may be exempt from the above requirements if they are within an established fire break area that is maintained by the affected land owner and approved by the Shire.
+Should a significant proportion of the residents of a specific area request an area firebreak, the Shire will establish and maintain a firebreak around the entire area at a cost to the property owners.